pharringtonp19/housing-and-homelessness/docs/housing insecurity/index.md

 ### **Class # 13**
-In this class, we examine the costs of foreclosure to home owners, landlords and renters.
+In this class, we examine the costs of foreclosure to homeowners, landlords and renters.
+Reading an earlier version of the work, we discuss the importance of transparent and credible research - something that all researcher's struggle with (myself included!).
 [Slides](https://slides.com/pharringtonp19/presentation-of-diamond-et-al-2020-c8845f/fullscreen)

 <div style="border: 2px solid black; padding: 10px; text-align: center; width: calc(33.33% - 1%); margin: 0 auto;">
   <!-- Title of the PNG -->